 Use Targeted Lists Wisely

 Subscribers signed up for your email list for a reason.
-Maybe they want to know more about your products.
-Maybe they were hoping to get exclusive coupons and offerings.
+Maybe they want to know more about your products or were hoping to get exclusive coupons and offerings.
 Whatever the reason, you now have a list of people interested in your brand.
 Use it!

-Lists can be targeted to specific groups and their preferences—general daily updates, weekly updates or product updates.
-Not everyone wants to be bombarded with emails updating them on your brand’s every move, but some do.
-Target each group to make sure no one is getting too much or too little mail, and be sure to make setting preferences easy so your audience can get the appropriate emails.
+Lists can be targeted to specific groups and their preferences, including general daily updates, weekly updates or product updates.
+Not everyone wants to be bombarded with emails updating them on your brand’s every move—but some do.
+Target each group to make sure no one is getting too many or too few emails and be sure to make setting preferences easy so your audience can get the appropriate emails.

-Under the new law, pre-ticked opt-in boxes aren’t allowed.
-Subscribers must actively confirm their consent to receive emails.
-Just because someone gave you their email to get a free download doesn’t mean you can email them; you must have asked for their permission somewhere.
-And, to top it all off, companies must be able to prove that they have received permission to email every single person on their list!
+Under the new law, pre-ticked opt-in boxes aren’t allowed, and subscribers must actively confirm their consent to receive emails.
+Just because someone gave you their email to get a free download doesn’t mean you can continue to email them; you must have asked for their permission for further communications.
+Additionally, companies must be able to prove that they have received permission to email every single person on their list.

 Emails must also make it easy for people to unsubscribe—and they must be able to easily find it.
 Consent of data use must stand alone from terms and conditions, so customers can clearly see what data they are consenting to give up.

 Looking for help launching a successful email campaign?
-Concentrek can help manage your email marketing strategy.
 Our team can provide the creative work needed to make your emails stand out from the rest.
 Reach out to us today.